 If you don't have self-raising gluten-free flour you can mix the same amount of flour with plain gluten-free flour plus 1 ½ teaspoon baking powder and ½ teaspoon xanthan gum.

 Make the cakes in advance.
-They taste better the second day because the flavor intensifies.
+They taste better on the second day because the flavor intensifies.

 You can serve these cakes plain but you can also: